 With all the research being done on essential oils and their subsequent rise in popularity, more and more people are starting to incorporate them into their natural living routines.
 However, with the dramatic increase of essential oil users comes a need for basic essential oil knowledge.

 While it’s true that essential oils are natural products, it’s important to know that they’re highly concentrated with a potential for adverse reactions if not used properly [source].
 Follow these basic guidelines for properly diluting essential oils before you use them.

-I highly encourage you to research the specific essential oils that you’ll be using.
+I highly encourage you to research the specific essential oils you’ll be using.
 See if there are any situations where you should NOT be using a particular oil.

-Also, learn what the potential risks are, and most importantly, determine if there are certain individuals that a given oil should not be used around.
+Also, learn what the potential risks are, and most importantly, determine if there are certain individuals a given oil should not be used around.
 Hint: You can find a lot of great information in the Aromatherapy section of Hello Glow!

-Why Dilute Essential Oils?
+Why Dilute Essential Oils for Topical Use?

-For this reason, I recommend the book Essential Oil Safety for in-depth, accurate, and safe information regarding maximum dilution amounts.
+For this reason, I recommend the book Essential Oil Safety for in-depth, accurate, and safe information regarding dilution amounts.